 The word LOVE has many meanings in the English language.

-I tell my husband and son that I love them in the same breath I say it about pizza.
-I mean, I really, really like pizza, but it’s not even close to what I feel for my family.
+I tell my husband and son that I love them in the same breath I say it about my favorite color, red.
+I mean, I really love red, but it’s not even close to what I feel for my family.
 And I absolutely love my son, but it’s still a different kind of love than me and my husband.